PersonalInfoHidden/Calculator-Using-Svelte/README.md

+# Calculate using a calculator created by ME 🥰

-# A really simple calculator in SVELTE using the library Math.js and TypeScript
+This is a really simple calculator in SVELTE using the library Math.js and TypeScript